 We have detected that you are using Internet Explorer to visit this website.
 Internet Explorer is now being phased out by Microsoft.
 As a result, NHS Digital no longer supports any version of Internet Explorer for our web-based products, as it involves considerable extra effort and expense, which cannot be justified from public funds.
 Some features on this site will not work.
 You should use a modern browser such as Edge, Chrome, Firefox, or Safari.
 If you have difficulty installing or accessing a different browser, contact your IT support team.

-Mental Health Bulletin: Annual report from MHMDS returns - England, 2011-12, further analysis and organisation-level dataOfficial statistics
+Mental Health Bulletin: Annual report from MHMDS returns - England, 2011-12, further analysis and organisation-level dataOfficial statistics, Experimental statistics

 - Publication Date: